-The MarCum’s excellent camera is attached to the unit by 50 feet of cable, a nod to the industry standard shared by Vexilar.
+MarCum’s excellent underwater fishing camera is attached to the unit by 50 feet of cable, a nod to the industry standard shared by Vexilar.
 And like its Vexilar challenger, expect a video-out port, but no SD card.

 Given the issues with .AVI file compatibility, we don’t think that’s a big deal, but you may disagree.

 - Robust and durable

 - Excellent monitor

 - Excellent fishing camera